Kernix13/vision-grid-express/README.md

 1. **HOME**: Add some kind of transition/animation for when the home page cards are removed.
 2. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
+3. **REFACTOR**: for all pages, create a handlers folder, moved functions for the listeners into that folder - issue [#67](https://github.com/Kernix13/vision-grid-express/issues/67)

 ### Bugs/Issues/Questions